steadybit/extension-aws/README-ecs-ssm-setup.md

 Please note that the SSM agent is not supported on Windows containers or Tasks with the ECS's `execute command` feature enabled.

+Also make sure the extension is granted the [necessary permissions](./README.md#ecs-permissions)

 ## 1. IAM Role for the SSM Managed Instance

 The SSM agent will register in the SSM as a managed instance and needs an IAM role to do so.